Andrii-Zadorozhnii/Draft_Survey_Project/README.md

 ## Acknowledgements

-Special thanks to [MarineTraffic](https://www.marinetraffic.com/) for providing image used in this README.
+Special thanks to [MarineTraffic](https://www.marinetraffic.com/) for providing the image used in this README.